Blantyre railway station

 Blantyre railway station serves the burgh of Blantyre, near Hamilton in South Lanarkshire, Scotland.
 It is located on the Argyle Line, 14 km (8¾ miles) south east of Glasgow Central railway station (Low Level).
-Passenger services are provided by ScotRail Trains on behalf of Strathclyde Partnership for Transport.
+Passenger services are provided by ScotRail on behalf of Strathclyde Partnership for Transport.

 History

 The Clydesdale Junction Railway (CJR) was authorised in 1845, but before being opened, was absorbed by the Caledonian Railway (CR) in 1846.
 The section of the CJR between Newton and Hamilton was opened by the CR on 5 September 1849, with Blantyre station opening on 17 September 1849.

 Originally a Victorian style station featuring two wooden station buildings, one on each of the two platforms, these were demolished in the late 1970s.
 It was replaced by a modern building on the western side of the line.

 Originally served by steam trains and later diesel multiple units, the line originally connected Blantyre to Glasgow Central High Level.
 Following the West Coast Main Line electrification in 1974 by British Rail, the line was worked by electric multiple units with services via Cambuslang and occasional services via Kirkhill.
 Upon development of the Argyle Line it was connected through to the north western fringes of Glasgow.

 The station is 2 mi 29 chain from the junction at Newton.
 There are two tracks; both are electrified on the 25 kV 50 Hz AC overhead system.
 Each track has a platform on the outside of the rail line, long enough for an eight-coach train.